BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 3 - Dimensional Data Modeling/README.md

 You will also write new SQL commands and save these into your "Assignment 3 - Dimensional Data Modeling" directory, then commit and push to GitHub.

-## Download new PG-Bitnami-AdvWorks appliance
+## Download new PG-Bitnami for 'CS 689 ETL Lab' appliance

 On the class Google Drive, look in the "Virtual Machine Appliances Here" folder.
-You will find a third version of the PostgreSQL database, named `PG-Bitnami-AdvWorks.ova`.
+You will find a third version of the PostgreSQL database, named `PG-Bitnami for CS 689 ETL Lab.ova`.
 Download this appliance and import it into VirtualBox.

 ### Connect using DataGrip

 Please make sure that this appliance is the only one running.

-All of the connection information is the same.
+You connect the same as the other appliance, except this is accessible via port 56321, rather than the other port.

 When you connect, you may see the database called "AdventureWorks" immediately.
 However, you are more likely to see your existing database and schemas like this: